Skip to content

 Which elements determine the pricing of wooden window frames?

 There are a few main factors that really shape what you’ll pay for timber window frames.
-The design complexity matters a lot—simple casement windows are usually much cheaper than fancy sash or bay window setups.
+Design complexity is the biggest factor – simple casement windows cost much less than sash or bay window setups.

-How tricky the installation is can swing the price too.
-Ground floor jobs are easier and cheaper than upper storeys, and swapping out old frames is a different beast compared to putting in new ones during a build
+Installation complexity also moves the price.
+Ground-floor jobs are easier and cheaper than upper storeys, and replacing old frames is a bigger job than fitting new ones during a build.

 FactorImpact on Cost